 This means in practical terms that, within a set of messages read with a uniform “Priority” (see argument “QoS”), the messages will be read in their order of appearance.

-They have then to be handled separately in line with the value of the “MsgDesc.MsgType” (either CSIMQMT_REQUEST, CSIMQMT_DATAGRAM or CSIMQMT_REPORT, as stated in Table 61).
+They have then to be handled separately in line with the value of the “MsgDesc.MsgType” (either CSIMQMT_DATAGRAM or CSIMQMT_REPORT, as stated in Table 61).
 Any message with its MsgType equal to CSIMQMT_REPORT must be matched to its own originator by the rule:

 [report_message.CorrelId] is equal to [original_message.MsgId]